manoj-sugumaran/WebServices/README.md

 # WebServices

-This project was created with Spring Boot - Spring web services with JPA and Hibernate.
+This is a Maven Spring Boot project which was built using - Spring web services with JPA and Hibernate.

 It provides APIs for a user to register, get audio contents and cancel registeration.
 The authentication for apis are done using firebase token verification.

-#API Documentation
+# API Documentation

 Check out my project 'Documentation' which lists in detail all the APIs provided by WebServices